Never Gonna Say I'm Sorry: Chart performance

 "Never Gonna Say I'm Sorry" didn't reach the same level of success as "Lucky Love" and "Beautiful Life", but was a notable hit.
-It made it to the top 10 in Hungary, where it hit number six.
-Additionally, the single was a top 20 hit in Denmark and Finland, a top 30 hit in the band's native Sweden and a top 40 hit in Iceland.
-It didn't chart on the UK Singles Chart in the UK, but peaked at number 78 on the Eurochart Hot 100.
-Outside Europe, "Never Gonna Say I'm Sorry" reached number seven on the RPM Dance/Urban chart and number 53 on the Canadian Hot 100 in Canada, number six on the Billboard Bubbling Under Hot 100 Singles chart and number 18 on the Billboard Hot Dance Music/Maxi-Singles Sales chart in the United States, number 12 in Chile and number 79 in Australia.
+In Europe, it was a number-one hit in Estonia and became a top-10 hit in Hungary, where it peaked at number six.
+Additionally, the single was a top-20 hit in Denmark and Finland, a top-30 hit in the band's native Sweden and a top-40 hit in Iceland.
+It peaked at number 78 on the Eurochart Hot 100.
+Outside Europe, "Never Gonna Say I'm Sorry" became a top-20 hit in West Asia, peaking at number 11 in Israel on 14 May 1996.
+In North America, it reached number seven on the RPM Dance chart and number 53 on the Canadian Hot 100 in Canada, number six on the Billboard Bubbling Under Hot 100 Singles chart and number 18 on the Billboard Maxi-Singles Sales chart in the United States.
+In Oceania, the song peaked at number 79 on the ARIA singles chart in Australia.